Gay men: Art

 "Unfromme Wünsche" by Matthias Laurenz Gräff (top left), Keith Haring in East Harlem in 1986 (top right), American artist Andy Warhol in Moderna Museet, Stockholm (bottom left), and "Darya Zhukova" by Alexander Kargaltsev (bottom right).

 In the 20th century, gay men were amongst the Western world's most influential and prolific artists, writers, and dancers.
 In the United States by mid-century, James Baldwin (b.
 1924) was considered one of the best writers of his generation.
 His work, including Giovanni's Room (1956) dealt openly with homosexuality and bisexuality at a time when sex between men was still illegal throughout much of the Western world.
 Other major artists of Baldwin's generation, including Robert Rauschenberg (b.
 1925) and Jasper Johns (b.
 1930), were less open about their sexuality, and even made fun of other young gay artists of their generation, such as Andy Warhol, for being too feminine.
 In the world of New York dance, Alvin Ailey (b.
 1931) fused theater, modern dance, ballet, and jazz with black vernacular, and his choreographic magnum opus Revelations is recognized as one of the most popular and most performed ballets in the world.
 Ailey remained closeted for much of his life, and he passed from an AIDS related illness at the age of 58.
 David Hockney (b.
 1937), another major artist of the Silent Generation, was an important contributor to the pop art movement of the 1960s and is considered one of the most influential British artists of the 20th century.
-He has been openly gay for much of his life.
+He was openly gay for much of his life.

 Many of the most influential gay and bisexual artists of the Boomer and X generations died at very early ages during the AIDS crises, including Carlos Almaraz (b.
 1941), Robert Mapplethorpe (b.
 1946), Félix González-Torres (b.
 1957), and Keith Haring (b.
 1958).
 Much of the Art of the AIDS Crisis was highly political and critical of the U.S. government and has been described as "afraid, angry, fearful, and defiant".
 In the aftermath of the HIV/AIDS epidemic, gay men and other queer artists pioneered a new form of experimental filmmaking called New Queer Cinema.
 Today, gay men such as Mark Bradford, Julio Salgado, and Kehinde Wiley are amongst the most influential artists of their generation.
 Much of contemporary Western gay art today deals with themes of body, identity, and experience.

 Outside of the West, art containing themes of gay male sexuality is still considered subversive and taboo.
 In Singapore, which criminalized all sexual acts between men through Section 377A of the Penal Code until 2022, art by gay men is considered countercultural.
 Gay men in Singapore historically have been depicted negatively in local mainstream media, and efforts to counter this discrimination from wider Singaporean society has been made difficult because of the risk of jail, bans, and censorship by the state.